espressif/esp-idf/docs/en/security/secure-boot-v2.rst

     7. The API `esp_ota_revoke_secure_boot_public_key()` can be used to revoke the key #N-1.

     * A similiar approach can also be used to physically reflash with a new key.
 For physical reflashing, the bootloader content can also be changed at the same time.

+    Aggressive approach:
+    ~~~~~~~~~~~~~~~~~~~~

+    ROM code has an additional feature of revoking a public key digest if the signature verification fails.

+    To enable this feature, you need to burn SECURE_BOOT_AGGRESSIVE_REVOKE efuse or enable :ref:`CONFIG_SECURE_BOOT_ENABLE_AGGRESSIVE_KEY_REVOKE`

+    Key revocation is not applicable unless secure boot is successfully enabled.
+Also, a key is not revoked in case of invalid signature block or invalid image digest, it is only revoked in case the signature verification fails, i.e. revoke key only if failure in step 4 of :ref:`verify_signature-block`

+    Once a key is revoked, it can never be used for verfying a signature of an image.
+This feature provides strong resistance against physical attacks on the device.
+However, this could also brick the device permanently if all the keys are revoked because of signature verification failure.

 .. _secure-boot-v2-technical-details: